Gastric Dilatation and Gastric Rupture

 Many horses with enterolithiasis have a history of recurring colic, presumably indicating that the enterolith(s) had caused partial or temporary obstruction of the colonic lumen.
 If the enterolith becomes lodged at the origin of the transverse colon, the colon proximal to the obstruction distends with gas and the pain is severe.
 Distention of the abdomen may be marked.
 Heart and respiratory rates are increased, and the mucous membranes may be pale or pink.
 Generally, colonic and cecal distention is evident on rectal examination, but the mass rarely is palpable because the transverse colon is cranial to the cranial mesenteric artery.
 Analysis of the peritoneal fluid is usually within normal limits unless ischemia of the colonic wall has developed over the enterolith.
 In areas where the problem is endemic, radiography may be used to identify the enteroliths.

 Treatment involves surgery via a ventral midline celiotomy to decompress the colon and cecum and then to remove the stone(s).
 The left portion of the large colon is exteriorized and positioned on a sterile colon tray, the ingesta removed via an enterotomy, and then the enterolith(s) removed.
-If the stone has a flat side or a polyhedral shape, the rest of the large and small colons must be thoroughly checked for other stones.
+If the stone has a flat side or a polyhedral shape, this is indicative of the presence of one or more additional enteroliths.
+Consequently, the rest of the large and small colons must be thoroughly checked for other stones.
 The prognosis is excellent, with practices in endemic areas reporting survival rates of 95%.

 Left Dorsal Displacement